Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation

-However, the aggregated flexibility of the network is formed by different combinations of flexible units.
-The resulting probability of a segment can be significantly lower than units' individual probabilities.
-In fact, the probability of simultaneous activation of all ten flexible units is $0.718$.
-All possible combinations of flexible units' P-Q capabilities can be computed and arranged by their probabilities in decreasing order $\mathcal{R}^{f_1} \geq \mathcal{R}^{f_2} \geq ... \geq \mathcal{R}^{\mathcal{F}}$.\footnote{ Note that estimating all possible combinations of flexible units' P-Q capabilities is a complex combinatorial problem since the number of combinations grows exponentially with the number of units available in the network.
-In the case of 10 flexible units, 1023 possible combinations have to be analyzed and arranged by their reliabilities.
-However, in larger case studies, it might be not reasonable to compute all possible segments of the flexibility area.
-In this regard, DSO might decide on the acceptable number of segments to characterize the network's flexibility area. } Then, the probabilistic segmentation of the flexibility area can be built iteratively, starting with the central segments with the highest probability.
-Additional segments are added to the segmentation only if they cover new operating points in the P-Q space.
-That is, if two segments overlap such that $f_i \subseteq f_j$ and $\mathcal{R}^{f_i} \leq \mathcal{R}^{f_j}$, the segment with the lower probability gets discarded.
+However, the aggregated flexibility of the network is formed by different combinations of FUs.
+The resulting reliability of a segment can be significantly lower than the reliability of individual units.
+For example, the reliability of simultaneous activation of all ten FUs is $0.718$.